pdflynn/fast-orbit-engine/README.md

 # Current Features

-- Fully-functional two-body orbital mechanics engine supporting an arbitrary number of small bodies orbiting a single large body (hardcoded as Earth for now).
+- ~~Fully-functional~~ Somewhat broken two-body orbital mechanics engine supporting an arbitrary number of small bodies orbiting a single large body (hardcoded as Earth for now).
 - Simulation time adjustment, allowing the user to increase/decrease the rate of the simulation.
 Time should theoretically be independent of framerate with the way this is programmed.
 - Adding/removing individual orbits, which are specified using 6 Keplerian [orbital elements](https://en.wikipedia.org/wiki/Orbital_elements).
+- 8K Textured Earth with normal maps and specular maps
+- Background stars (not accurate to Milky Way) that can be turned on/off
+- Rotating Earth with a period of one sidereal day (approximately 24h, 56m, 4s).

 # Upcoming Features